reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     <Project Sdk="Microsoft.NET.Sdk">
         <PropertyGroup>
             <OutputType>Exe</OutputType>
-            <TargetFramework>netcoreapp3.1</TargetFramework>
+            <TargetFramework>netcoreapp8.0</TargetFramework>
         </PropertyGroup>
         <ItemGroup>
             <PackageReference Include="Microsoft.Azure.Devices.Client" Version="1.*" />
         </ItemGroup>
     </Project>
     ```

-    > **Note**: The package version numbers in your file may differ from those shown above, that's okay.

 1. In the **EXPLORER** pane, click on **Program.cs**.

 1. Take a minute to review the contents of the **Program.cs** file.
 Your file contents should be similar to the following:

     ```csharp
      Console.WriteLine("Hello, World!");